 The accuracy increased even more when we tuned the parameter “max_depth”.

-I hope you got an understanding of how the Gradient Boosting algorithm works under the hood.
+I hope you understood how the Gradient Boosting algorithm works under the hood.
 I have tried to show you the math behind this in the easiest way possible.
 Apart from this, there are many other techniques for improving model performance, such as XGBoost, LightGBM, and CatBoost.
 I will explain about these in my upcoming articles.

 Hope you like the article!
 The gradient boosting regressor is a powerful tool in machine learning, and gradient boosting machines (GBM) significantly enhance predictive accuracy, making them essential for data analysis.

-A. The Gradient Boosting algorithm in Machine Learning works by sequentially adding weak learners to form a strong learner.
+A. The Gradient Boosting algorithm in Machine Learning sequentially adds weak learners to form a strong learner.
 Initially, it builds a model on the training data.
-Then, it calculates the residual errors and fits subsequent models to minimize these errors.
+Then, it calculates the residual errors and fits subsequent models to minimize them.
 Consequently, the models are combined to make accurate predictions.

 A. Yes, XGBoost is a gradient boosting algorithm.
-Moreover, it extends the principles of gradient boosting by incorporating additional features like regularization and parallel processing.
-As a result, it enhances both performance and accuracy.
+It extends the principles of gradient boosting by incorporating additional features like regularization and parallel processing, enhancing both performance and accuracy.

 A. GBM Algorithm, or Gradient Boosting Machine, in machine learning refers to a class of ensemble techniques that build models sequentially to reduce errors.
 Consequently, it produces a strong predictive model by combining multiple weak learners, enhancing overall accuracy and robustness.